paulvmking/Game-of-Kings/README.md

 # Bugs and Fixes
 - Wireframes not showing when linked as an image to readme file.
   - Solution was to upload the wireframe.pdf to Github and then link the file path to the GitHub location in the readme.
+- GoK icon not linking to Homepage.
+  - Solution was to fix spelling on "index".
+- Issue with navbar not being sticky to the top of page.
+  - Solution was to delete the wrapper class and restyle the alert which disappeared once the page was scrolled.
+- Issue with display on right hand side for all pages with a white margin on the right hand side.
+  - Solution was to add class to the rows instead of the container and to resize the image and alert.
+- Issue with modal not taking reuired action and form still submitting with empty field.
+  - Solution was to move modal inside of form element and change button type to submit.
+- Issue with cards not displaying correctly images were not sized properly within card.
+  - Original solution was to give cards a fixed size but from research this approach was abandoned and I gave them a minimum height instead.
+- Contact form was filling full screen to right hand side but had margin on left.
+  - Fixed with media query adding margin for mobile screens.
+- Some display issues due to margin top and margin bottom being used.
+  - Solution was to implement padding Y axis class and margin Y axis class in bootstrap.